Chart Color Schemes

 Black Rock displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Black Rock's dwelling structure, as per the latest Census, consisted of 56.1% houses and 44.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Black Rock stood at 50.7%, with mortgaged dwellings at 31.5% and rented ones at 17.9%.
-The median monthly mortgage repayment was $2,897, higher than Melbourne metro's $2,000.
-Median weekly rent was $541, compared to Melbourne metro's $390.
-Nationally, Black Rock's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Black Rock's dwellings, as per the latest Census, consisted of 56.1% houses and 44.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Black Rock was 50.7%, with mortgaged dwellings at 31.5% and rented ones at 17.9%.
+The median monthly mortgage repayment was $2,897, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Black Rock was $541, compared to Melbourne metro's $390.
+Nationally, Black Rock's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing